241210008/241210008_COA/Experiment_02/readme_02.md

 ## 📚 Conclusion

-This experiment provided a clear understanding of how multi-bit addition is performed using Ripple Carry Adders and how carry propagation affects the speed of computation.
-It emphasized the limitations of RCA in terms of delay and the need for more efficient adder designs in high-speed systems.
+This experiment helped in understanding the working of multi-bit addition using Ripple Carry Adders and the effect of carry propagation on computation speed.
+It also highlighted the limitations of RCA in terms of delay, emphasizing the importance of more advanced adder designs for high-speed applications.